 Digital Product Passports are a platform for sharing critical information about physical products with stakeholders throughout the value chain.
 This data can span the entire product lifecycle – from manufacture to recycling and disposal – giving a holistic, comprehensive, and valuable overview.

-The driving force behind the adoption of Digital Product Passports (DPPs) is the Ecodesign for Sustainable Products Regulation (ESPR), which came into force on 18th July 2024.
-The regulation sets ecodesign requirements for products manufactured or sold within the EU, aiming to create a sustainability standard for physical products.
+The driving force behind the adoption of Digital Product Passports (DPPs) is the Ecodesign for Sustainable Products Regulation (ESPR) which sets ecodesign requirements for products manufactured or sold within the EU, aiming to create a sustainability standard for physical products.

 The ESPR directly mandates that every product it regulates must come with a Digital Product Passport, accessible by QR code or a similar data carrier.
 This will help provide access to verifiable information relevant to CSRD compliance.